| Independent

 listening to the Sleeping Lady CD today at work and I can't

-how well it's recorded.
+believe how well it's recorded.
 My compliments

 to the chef !!